 EDUCATING A COMMUNITY

-Only two percent of women in the area around the LiveBeyond base can recognize their name when it's written down.
+Only two percent of women in the area around the LiveBeyond base can recognize their names in print.

-One of our Haitian staff members, Sophie, is a 55-year-old student in our basic ESL class.
-During her first class with us, we had to teach her how to hold a pencil — a seemingly mindless task to Americans, but her family was too poor to send her to school as a child, so it's a skill that wasn't taught to her.
-As she started her own family, she raised seven kids without being to be able to read them a book.
+One of our Haitian staff members, Sophie, was a 56-year-old student in our basic literacy and ESL classes.
+During her first class, the instructor had to teach her how to hold a pencil.
+This is a seemingly mindless task to Americans, but her family was too poor to send her to school as a child, so it's a skill she never learned.
+She raised seven kids without being to be able to read them a book.

-After six months of practicing in class, Sophie can finally write her name.
-Time after time, you can expect to hear her joyfully squeal when she correctly writes her name.
-Today, Sophie's knowledge continues to expand as she learns to read Pre-K level books and write basic sentences.
+After months of practicing in literacy class, Sophie can finally write her name.
+Time after time, you can expect to hear her joyfully squeal when she writes it correctly.
+One of her highest achievements was signing her own name on her baptism certificate.
+Today, Sophie's knowledge continues to expand as she learns basic English to communicate with team members.

 The opportunity to learn gives Sophie dignity, a sense of purpose, and hope for a better future.